-Personal Information means information about an identifiable individual, such as name, home address, names of other household members, gender identity, age or birth date, types and names of your pets/animals, and specific information you may have provided, including information to help us make our services more accessible for you (such being deaf and using a TTY/TDD for calls with us).
+Personal Information means information about an identifiable individual, such as home address, names of other household members, gender identity, age or birth date, types and names of your pets/animals, and specific information you may have provided, including information to help us make our services more accessible for you (such being deaf and using a TTY/TDD for calls with us).
 Personal information does not include contact information.

 Part 1 – Collecting Personal Information